joobert/Mitten/README.md

 Mitten is a Python script designed to monitor GitHub repositories for new commits and send notifications to a specified Discord channel.
 The script leverages the GitHub API to fetch commit information and Discord Webhooks to post notifications.

+# Known Issues
+Quickly rate-limited by GitHub's API.
+Use only with newer repositories that don't have a big commit history until a workaround is implemented.

 ## Features

 - Fetches commits from specified GitHub repositories.